kuldeeppatel2304/Productivity-Booster-Extension/README.md

 Feel free to fork this repository and submit pull requests.
 Contributions, suggestions, and bug reports are always welcome!

 ## Acknowledgments
-- Inspired by the need for better task management tools directly within the browser.
+- Inspired by the need for better task management tools directly within the browser extension.
 - Thanks to the open-source community for their invaluable resources and support.

 ## Author